hp4k1h5/agora/README.md

 If the input field is not focused, you can use `tab` and `Shift-tab` to rotate through components.
 To return directly to repl hit `>`, the "greater-than" sign.
+To leave the repl input and return to focus rotation hit `esc`.

 Unless a window prefix-command, `[`, has been entered, the last focused component will be the one targeted by commands entered into the repl.
-When you start typing in the repl, the last focused component should be highlighted with a yellow border.
+When you return to the repl, the last focused component should be highlighted with a yellow border.

 Type `esc` from the repl to re-enter the focus-rotation.
 It can be confusing and if you return directly to the repl when you expected to rotate, try going